As a personal trainer, it may appear unusual that I'm writing about how individuals may work out their legs at home rather than at the gym.

 Goblet Squat

-- Standing with your feet slightly outside hip width, and shoulder-width apart, hold the weight or item at the front of your chest.
+1. Stand with feet slightly wider than hip-width apart, holding a weight or item at your chest.

-- Push into your heels, clench your glutes (your buttocks!), and stand up.
+4. Push into your heels, squeeze your glutes, and stand up.

-Step-ups with knee raises are a lower-body workout that works the quadriceps, glutes, and hamstrings.
+Step-ups with knee raises are a lower-body exercise targeting the quadriceps, glutes, and hamstrings.

-- Hold two weights at your sides and position one leg tightly on top of a bench, chair, or stair.
+1. Hold weights at your sides and place one leg firmly on a bench, chair, or stair.

-- Drive up into the heel of your lifted leg while keeping your body straight.
-Push your knee up until it's at the hip level when you're on the bench.
+2. Rise using the heel of your lifted leg, keeping your body straight.
+Lift your knee to hip level when on the bench.

-- Lower yourself to the starting position under control without putting your other leg on the bench.
+3. Lower yourself under control without placing your other leg on the bench.

 "The step up engages your entire leg muscle group, including your glutes, quadriceps, and hamstrings.
 Because it has minimal impact, it is also an excellent alternative for people who have had knee problems in the past."